The Gentrys "Keep On Dancing" turns 42

 The Gentrys "Keep On Dancing" would go on to conquer the Billboard Charts with a gold record peaking at #4.
 Quite an accomplishment for a group of high school seniors from Treadwell High.
 The band was formed in 1963 by vocalist-guitarist Larry Raspberry and joined by members Jimmy Hart, Bruce Bowles, Larry Wall, Pat Neal, Bobby Fisher and Jimmy Johnson.
 They were a handsome crew and lived-up to their name with band outfits of matching blue blazers, turtle neck sweaters and high-heeled Beatle boots.
 The band's leader, Larry Raspberry (as seen below), was quite the showman and many local musicians aspired to parallel his band's success.

-In this later version of The Gentrys (seen below), perhaps this was the tightest group to hit the road and stayed together for an extended period.
+In this later version of The Gentrys (seen below), perhaps this group was the tightest unit to hit the road and stayed together for an extended period.
 (L-R) Jimmy Hart, Sonny Pittman, Bruce Bowles, Larry Raspberry, Stuart Payne and Mike Gardner.

-Below Road Manager Phillip Rauls trys to hold back a muted laugh while band leader Larry Raspberry passes a silent but deadly no-no while sitting next to him for the photo.
+In another classic photo, below Road Manager Phillip Rauls trys to hold back a muted laugh while band leader Larry Raspberry squats beside him and accidentally let's one go prior to the camera snapping the picture.
 Got Beano?

 Hi Philip,